 Two 10-inch Rehrücken pans, or one 10-inch round pan, buttered and floured

-- To make the cake batter, cut the chocolate into fine pieces and place in a small bowl over hot water to melt, stirring occasionally.
+To make the cake batter, cut the chocolate into fine pieces and place in a small bowl over hot water to melt, stirring occasionally.
 Set aside to cool.
 Beat the butter with 1/3 cup of the sugar until the mixture is soft and light.
-In a small bowl, combine the almonds, crumbs, and cinnamon and stir them together.
+Beat in the chocolate; scrape down the bowl and beater, and beat in the egg yolks a couple at a time.
+In a small bowl, combine the almonds, crumbs, and cinnamon and stir them together and into the chocolate and butter batter.
 In a clean, dry bowl with clean, dry beaters, beat the egg whites until they hold a very soft peak, then beat in the remaining 1/3 cup sugar in a slow stream.
 Continue to beat the whites until they hold a firm peak.
 Stir a quarter of the whites into the batter, then fold in the rest with a rubber spatula.